Bearsampp/modules-untouched/README.md

 No rebuild required.
 Available as archive artefact (zip).
 <b> Windows dll's seem to be no longer being made.</b>
 use nono303's build
+</i>Do NOT confuse this with the "memcache" contained as part of php pecl package.
+They work together</i>

 * https://github.com/nono303/memcached